maxwu/selenide-genre-clawer/README.md

 [![Build Status](https://travis-ci.org/maxwu/Genre-Clawer.svg?branch=master)](https://travis-ci.org/maxwu/Genre-Clawer/branch/master) [![codecov](https://codecov.io/gh/maxwu/Genre-Clawer/branch/master/graph/badge.svg)](https://codecov.io/gh/maxwu/Genre-Clawer) [![Build Status](https://travis-ci.org/maxwu/Genre-Clawer.svg?branch=dev)](https://travis-ci.org/maxwu/Genre-Clawer) [![codecov](https://codecov.io/gh/maxwu/Genre-Clawer/branch/dev/graph/badge.svg)](https://codecov.io/gh/maxwu/Genre-Clawer/branch/dev)

 A clawer to fetch song's genre information from internet.
-This project is a practice on PageObject with Selenide.
-Based on it, an app was developed to generate billboard top 100 song list with genre information and dump them into YAML.
+The released Jar file could also execute on command line to generate billboard top 100 song list upon CLI options, fetch genres and dump them into YAML format to console.

-Besides selenide, HtmlUnit is introduced as a headless browser to fetch genre results silently without browser window popped up.
+In background, HtmlUnit or Selenide(a concise wrapper of Selenium) will be invoked to fetch genres and match the patterns on results.
+By default it will choose HtmlUnit as a headless client to invoke silently.
+However, to keep it open, Selenide option is available.
+If Selenide is chosen, Chrome browser is now the only option in released codes since WebDriver handling is overridden with WebDriverManager to make a better control.

 ## User Guide